 How to use Nedocromil Drops

-For best results, this medication should be used routinely, usually in each eye twice daily at evenly spaced intervals (every 12 hours) or as directed by your doctor.
+Use this medication in each eye as directed by your doctor, usually twice daily (every 12 hours).
+Use this medication regularly to get the most benefit from it.
 To help you remember, use it at the same times each day.
 Continue to use this medication as prescribed until pollen season is over or you are no longer exposed to the allergic substance, even when allergic symptoms disappear or improve.

 Ask your doctor if you can wear contact lenses while you are being treated with this medication.
 If your doctor says you may continue wearing them, be aware that the preservative in this eye drop can be absorbed by your lenses.
 Remove your contact lenses before using the eye drops.
 Wait at least 15 minutes after each dose before putting in your lenses.